Parking in Nice is not always easy to find, so here are your options for where to park your ride, including a super-secret weekly parking deal.

 Free Street Parking in Nice

-Metered Street Parking in Nice
+Metered Parking in Downtown Nice

-Between 9am-8pm you’ll have to feed the meter (which only takes coins, and spits out a little ticket that you need to put on your windshield as proof of payment).
+In town, between 9am-8pm you’ll have to feed the meter (which only takes coins, and spits out a little ticket that you need to put on your windshield as proof of payment).
 The cost is 1.30€ an hour, but the rub is that the meters have a 2 hour maximum, so prepare to get lots of exercise running back and forth to feed that meter!
 But at least street parking in Nice is free at night after 8pm, and free on Sundays.

-Public Parking Lots in Nice
+1 Hour Free at Public Parking Lots in Nice

 Almost all parking lots offer 1 hour free, including all the parking lots in and around the Old Town, but the catch is that you get charged for that first hour if you stay one minute too long!